 Music

-If you are rarely without Wi-Fi or data, however, there isn’t much reason to download music, as you can stream it whenever you have a solid connection.
+If you are never without Wi-Fi or a mobile data connection, there isn’t much reason to download music, as streaming it on demand is a helpful alternative that keeps your local storage free.

 Apps